I like to read tagesschau.de, so I wrote a script to scrape it in regular intervals.

 Dataset Creation

-Tagesschau.de provides a JSON API, so the “scraping” is relatively straight forward and can be done with just a few lines of code.
+Tagesschau provides a JSON API, so fetching all of the articles is relatively straightforward and can be done with just a few lines of code.

 now = datetime.now()